-Currently applications will be accepted for review by companies in Australia, Northern Ireland, Wales, Scotland, England, Spain & Austria.
-Eventually as each of the applications we have pending in 11 other countries get accepted we will extend the Certification Process to those countries.
+Currently applications will be accepted for review by companies in Australia, Northern Ireland, Wales, Scotland, England, Spain, Austria, Sweden & the USA.
+Eventually as each of the applications we have pending in 9 other countries get accepted we will extend the Certification Process to those countries.
 In the future we will accept applications by any company from any country.

 The International Palm Oil Free Certification Accreditation Programme’s (POFCAP's) Certification process has evolved over many years of research and data collection.
 It is extensive and involves thorough exploring.